nehapandey-dev/Project-14/README.md

 ### Challenges
 Since in this project ,I had to work on both HTML and CSS so there were lots of challenges for me like-
+- mobile responsive for min width 300px to max width 700px
 - created horizontal line before navigation menu
 - created vertical line
 - outline text effect css